Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 ## RSI Correlation Tracker Alert (Simplified)

 Frontend config only.
 Backend evaluates and sends notifications.
+No trigger tables are used.

 Single per-user alert for the RSI Correlation dashboard.
 User can select either RSI Threshold mode or Real Correlation mode, and one timeframe.